-PolyAn is offering a portfolio of monodisperse PMMA (poly methyl methacrylate) microparticles for multiplex bead assays, calibration of flow cytometers and calibration of fluorescence imaging systems as well as a wide range of other applications in LifeScience research.
-PolyAn’s non-porous microparticles are comprised of a PMMA core with a 3D surface modification:
+PolyAn is offering a portfolio of monodisperse PMMA (poly methyl methacrylate) particles for multiplex bead assays, calibration of flow cytometers and calibration of fluorescence imaging systems as well as a wide range of other applications in LifeScience research.
+PolyAn’s non-porous particles are comprised of a PMMA core with a 3D surface modification:

 PolyAn’s microparticles can be colour encoded with up to six fluorescent dyes.
 The fluorophores are directly incorporated into the core of the bead during the microparticle formation.
 This ensures a much more homogeneous distribution of the dyes within the beads when compared to conventional diffusion controlled dyeing processes.
 Additionally, the fuorophores are caged within the polymeric PMMA matrix and thus less likely to leak-out.
 The homogenous distribution of fluorophores is illustrated in the adjacent CLSM image.